Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Get off to a good start by ensuring you have your finances in order, starting with the deposit.
-The vast majority of lenders will ask for 5% of the total home price up-front.
+The vast majority of lenders will ask for a healthy deposit of 5% of the total home price up-front.
 For example, if your dream pile cost £500,000 lenders will be asking for a deposit of £25,000.
 This would mean you’ll be taking out a mortgage in the region of £475,000 plus interest.

 If you’re a contractor or freelancer working through a limited company, you’ll need your current contract and, in some cases, the past 12 months.
 If this is not possible we can revert to using your personal tax returns or company accounts.

-If you’re a limited company director, you’ll need to provide your latest year’s company accounts or personal tax return as a minimum.
+If you’re a limited company director, you’ll need to provide your latest year’s company accounts or personal Self Assessment tax return as a minimum.
 Some lenders will require two or three years’ accounts but there are still plenty of options with only one year’s accounts.

 A big question on sole traders’ and freelancers’ lips when applying for a mortgage is ‘how do lenders calculate my earnings?’
-The most common way a lender will analyse earnings is by looking at the net profit of your business – whether you’re a sole trader or freelancer.
+The most common way a lender will analyse earnings is by looking at the net profit of your business over recent years – whether you’re a sole trader or freelancer.
 If you’re set up as a limited company, a lender will look at your salary and dividends, or share of net profit.
 For contactors, your annualised day rate will be taken into consideration.

 The amount you can borrow is often determined by an ‘affordability calculator’.
-Our mortgage calculator will give you an idea of how much you can borrow, but to get a personalised calculation it’s always best to speak to one of our expert advisors.
-Lenders will look at all sorts when deciding whether or not to give you a loan, including lifestyle spending, commitments, and dependants.
+Our mortgage calculator will give you an idea of how much you can borrow, and what your mortgage repayments might be, but to get a personalised calculation it’s always best to speak to one of our expert mortgage advisors.
+Lenders will look at all sorts of factors when deciding whether or not to give you a loan, including lifestyle spending, commitments, and dependants.